stephane-caron/mc-lmpc-walkgen/README.md

 ## Usage

+Run ``walk.sh`` to open the staircase simulation directly.

-There are three subfolders in this repository, corresponding to different Sections of the paper:
+For a more detailed analysis, there are three subfolders in this repository, corresponding to different Sections of the paper:

 - *Section IV*: [cones/](cones/) contains scripts to display and play with the COM acceleration cones